Inadequate Safety Performance Compels Aviation SMS Implementation

-Phase 1 of aviation SMS implementation establishes a large-scale answer of these questions with the following requirements for completing Phase 1:
+Phase 1 of aviation SMS implementation establishes a large-scale answer to these questions, with the following requirements for completing Phase 1:

 - Identify accountable executive and other important stakeholders;

-- Establish the implementation team (i.e., roles in company and individual people);
+- Establish the implementation team (i.e., roles in the company and individual people);

 - Perform gap analysis;